QuazarTech/Bolt/README.md

-# Bolt - A Fast Semi-Lagrangian Solver Framework For Kinetic Theories:
+# Bolt - A Solver Framework For Kinetic Theories:
 [![Documentation Status](https://readthedocs.org/projects/qbolt/badge/?version=latest)](http://qbolt.readthedocs.io/en/latest/?badge=latest)[![Build Status](https://travis-ci.org/ShyamSS-95/Bolt.svg?branch=master)](https://travis-ci.org/ShyamSS-95/Bolt)

-This framework provides methods for solving an advection equation with sources/sinks uptil 5-dimensional phase space.
+This framework provides methods for solving kinetic theory formulations uptil 5-dimensional phase space, and has been throughly unit tested.
 The framework consists of a linear as well as a non-linear solver.

+The non-linear solver can make use of the following solver methods:

+* Conservative Finite Volume Method
+    * Reconstruction Methods: minmod, PPM, WENO5
+    * Riemann Solvers: Local Lax Friedrichs Flux, 1st order Upwind-Flux
-The non-linear solver is a semi-Lagrangian solver based on the method proposed in [Cheng & Knorr, 1976](http://adsabs.harvard.edu/abs/1976JCoPh..22..330C).
+* Advective semi-Lagrangian solver based on the method proposed in [Cheng & Knorr, 1976](http://adsabs.harvard.edu/abs/1976JCoPh..22..330C).

 The framework has been written with ease of use and extensibility in mind, and can be used to obtain solution for any equation of the following form:

 <p align="center"><img src="https://rawgit.com/ShyamSS-95/Bolt/master/.svgs/372221e63638d7fbbb468a0b9029d7a9.svg?invert_in_darkmode" align=middle width=450.2223pt height=36.953894999999996pt/></p>